Oviya-Babu/SecureVotingManagementSystem/README.md

 # 🌟 Overview

-SVMS is a **full-stack secure digital voting management system** designed to simulate a modern election environment using advanced database concepts, secure backend validation, and real-time analytics.
+SVEMS is a **full-stack secure digital voting management system** designed to simulate a modern election environment using advanced database concepts, secure backend validation, and real-time analytics.

 This project was developed as part of a **DBMS semester project** to explore how relational databases can be integrated with frontend and backend systems while learning practical full-stack development through implementation.